bgenot/bgenot.github.io/_portfolio/portfolio-1.md

 ![](/images/p3.png)

-Some of these data might be published as I adapted the protocol to clear and probe the algae in the animal tissues !
-The samples are imaged in ethyl cinnamate, allowing better picture quality under fluoresence.
+Some of these data might be published as I adapted the protocol to clear and probe the algae in the animal tissues!
+The samples are imaged in ethyl cinnamate, allowing better picture quality under fluorescence.